Pepper (Inspector of Taxes) v Hart: House of Lords

 In prior cases, the fear had been expressed that using parliamentary debates as evidence in court could violate parliamentary privilege, under Article 9 of the Bill of Rights 1688 (since using parliamentary debates as evidence would involve discussing what went on in Parliament within the courts).
-Browne-Wilkinson held that: In my judgment, the plain meaning of article 9, viewed against the historical background in which it was enacted, was to ensure that Members of Parliament were not subjected to any penalty, civil or criminal for what they said and were able, contrary to the previous assertions of the Stuart monarchy, to discuss what they, as opposed to the monarch, chose to have discussed.
-Relaxation of the rule will not involve the courts in criticising what is said in Parliament.
-The purpose of looking at Hansard will not be to construe the words used by the Minister but to give effect to the words used so long as they are clear.
-Far from questioning the independence of Parliament and its debates, the courts would be giving effect to what is said and done there.
+Browne-Wilkinson held that:

-Agreeing with Browne-Wilkinson, Lord Griffiths also wrote, in regards to legislative interpretation, that: The days have long passed when the courts adopted a strict constructionist view of interpretation which required them to adopt the literal meaning of the language.
-The courts now adopt a purposive approach which seeks to give effect to the true purpose of legislation and are prepared to look at much extraneous material that bears upon the background against which the legislation was enacted.
+Agreeing with Browne-Wilkinson, Lord Griffiths also wrote, in regards to legislative interpretation, that:

 Mackay, in his dissenting judgment, came to the same conclusion as the rest of the House on the interpretation of the Finance Act, but without the use of Hansard.
 Although he agreed that such a use would not violate Article 9, he argued that it was not appropriate:

 For several judges, the use of Sheldon's statement in Parliament was a deciding factor.
 In the initial hearing, Lords Bridge, Browne-Wilkinson and Oliver were all in favour of dismissing Hart's case, later changing their mind with the new evidence available to them.
 Lord Griffiths, on the other hand, was not swayed by the use of Sheldon's statement; he wrote that "I should myself have construed the section in favour of the taxpayer without recourse to Hansard".